Interview | 5/7/2009 12:00:00 AM

 Mr. Colletta spoke to Semana International about the Disarmament, Demobilization and Reintegration International Congress, which was held in Cartagena, Colombia, between the 4th and 6th May.
 (Part I)

 We were looking at the reintegration program and looking at it in Bogotá, in Medellín, and some of the rural areas.
 We found that is was a very interesting program, we very much liked the emphasis on counseling information.
 We assume that all we need to do is give these former combatants productive skills or technical skills so they can make a way of life, but in fact there’re a lot of basic life skills, how to use a bank, how to conduct an interview for a job.
 Plenty of these combatants don’t have those skills.
 So the life skills program is very attractive and I think that it is something special that Colombia is doing.
-Was this the first time you worked in Colombia?

 This was the first time we did any research in Colombia.
 I’ve been to Colombia in a couple of occasions.
 I worked for the World Bank as you have probably noticed, I did a couple of bank issues there trying to see how we could help with the transition to development in the conflict zones, we did some work on these development projects.
 But this is the first time I really did some concentrated work in Colombia.